Milestone #14047: Data product review ("phase II")

 Today a discussion with Kazuhiro Terao reminded me that a very desirable feature is to be able to use different base types for the representation of the coordinates.

 This allows to halve the space of vectors when single precision is enough, which is typically the case for measured momenta.

 CHHEP does not support this feature, while ROOT does.

 This leaves us only one full-featured candidate.

-#7 Updated by Gianluca Petrillo almost 2 years ago
+#7 Updated by Gianluca Petrillo about 2 years ago

 - Status changed from Work in progress to Resolved

 - % Done changed from 80 to 100

 Physics vectors (2D, 3D and 4D) from ROOT GenVector library and matrices from ROOT SMatrix libraries have been adopted in the implementation of